Cookie Consent

 By clicking “Accept”, you agree to the storing of cookies on your device to enhance site navigation, analyze site usage, and assist in our marketing efforts.
 View our Privacy Policy for more information.

-As a GC, you’re a pro at turning complex info into clear, actionable insights.
+As a General Counsel (GC), you’re a pro at turning complex info into clear, actionable insights.
 You're the go-to for risk management, navigating regulations, and maintaining compliance.
 In the tech startup world, you’ve mastered digital transformation and tackled cybersecurity challenges head-on.

 These skills make you an ideal candidate for a board of directors.
 But if you’re aiming for a seat, you’ll need to highlight more than just your legal competence.
 As General Counsel, you bring a unique perspective on your company's operations, risks, and opportunities, making you a key advisor to the executive team.
 However, many General Counsels find themselves overlooked for boardroom positions, missing the chance to leverage their influence fully.